Doom 3: Release

 Doom 3 achieved gold status on July 14, 2004 and a Mac OS X release was confirmed the next day.
 Doom 3 was released in the United States on August 3, 2004, and to the rest of the world on August 13.
 Due to high demand, the game was made available at select outlets at midnight on the date of release.
 Additionally, a Linux version was released on October 4, 2004, by Timothee Besset.
 The Mac OS X version was released on March 14, 2005, and on February 20, 2006, the patch 1.3 Rev A included a universal binary, adding support for Mac OS X on the x86 architecture.
-Finally, the modified Xbox conversion was released on April 3, 2005, featuring a limited steel book edition and two games including The Ultimate Doom and Doom II: Hell on Earth.
+Finally, the modified Xbox conversion was released on April 4, 2005, featuring a limited steel book edition and two games including The Ultimate Doom and Doom II: Hell on Earth.

 A week before the game's release, it became known that an agreement to include EAX audio technology in Doom 3 reached by id Software and Creative Labs was heavily influenced by a software patent owned by the latter company.
-The patent dealt with a technique for rendering shadows called Carmack's Reverse, which was developed independently by both John Carmack and programmers at Creative Labs.
-Id Software would have placed themselves under legal liability for using the technique in the finished game, so to defuse the issue, id Software agreed to license Creative Labs sound technologies in exchange for indemnification against lawsuits.
+The patent dealt with a technique for rendering shadows called Carmack's Reverse, which was developed independently by both John Carmack and programmers at Creative Labs. id Software would have placed themselves under legal liability for using the technique in the finished game, so to defuse the issue, id Software agreed to license Creative Labs sound technologies in exchange for indemnification against lawsuits.

 During the keynote address at QuakeCon 2011, John Carmack announced that the source code for the Doom 3 engine would be released.
 The source code was open-sourced under the GNU GPL-3.0-or-later on November 22, 2011.
 It contains minor tweaks to the shadow rendering code to avoid potential patent infringement with a patent held by Creative Labs.
 Art assets such as 3D models, music, sound effects etc. remain subject to the EULA.

-Versions

-Expansion
+Downloadable content

-On April 3, 2005, eight months after the release of Doom 3, id Software released an expansion pack for Doom 3 on Windows.
+On April 4, 2005, eight months after the release of Doom 3, id Software released an expansion pack for Doom 3 on Windows.
 The expansion, entitled Resurrection of Evil, was developed by Nerve Software, a company that had partnered with id Software on several other projects, including Return to Castle Wolfenstein and the Xbox conversion of Doom.
 Once again published by Activision, a Linux version was released on May 24, 2005, and an Xbox version followed on October 5, 2005.
 The expansion featured a new twelve-level single-player campaign, set two years after the original storyline, as well as three new weapons, one of which is geared towards manipulating the physics in the game.
 Several new enemy characters were also introduced.
 Multiplayer gameplay was enhanced, officially increasing the player limit to eight and adding new game modes such as capture the flag.
-Resurrection of Evil's reception was not as positive as it had been for Doom 3, but still received generally favorable reviews from the industry's critics.
+Resurrection of Evil's reception was not as positive as it had been for Doom 3 but still received generally favorable reviews from the industry's critics.